maas-nrw/openpoiservice/README.md

 This docker-compose will allow you to run openpoiservice with `psql/postgis` image.
 This will allow you to deploy this project fast.

 **Important :** The database is not exposed, you won't be able to access it from outside the container.
-If you want to acces it simply adds those lines to the database definition inside the `docker-compose-with-postgis.yml`:
+If you want to acces it simply adds those lines to the database definition inside the `docker-compose-with-postgis.yml` (most propably `docker-compose.yml`?):

 ```sh
 ports: